artsandmetaphysics/goodlifeodyssey/dialogues/would-you-want-to-live-forever.md

 ---
 title: >
-  Would You Want to Live Forever
+  Would You Want to Live Forever?
 description: >
   A dialogue exploring the nature of eternal life.
 ---